 SECAS tracks regional metrics of ecosystem health, function, and connectivity to report annually on progress toward achieving the SECAS 10% goal.

-SECAS develops the Southeast Conservation Blueprint, a living, spatial plan that identifies the most important areas for conservation and restoration across the region.
-It stitches together smaller subregional plans into one unifying map—a spatial action plan for achieving the SECAS vision and goal.
-At least 225 people from over 90 organizations have used or are using the Blueprint in their work.
+SECAS develops the Southeast Conservation Blueprint, a living, spatial plan that identifies priority areas for achieving the SECAS vision.
+It is based on a suite of natural and cultural resource indicators and a connectivity analysis.
+More than 300 people from over 130 organizations have used or are using the Blueprint in their work.
 Visit the SECAS in Action story map to explore in-depth examples of how the Blueprint is making a difference on the ground.